Oushesh/url_shortening_service/my_file.md

      Encoding etc...

      The mD5 only uses 7 characters and the encoding produces 128bit characters.
-     To prevent collisoin we save the results in dictionary either in redis or postgresql database (I prefer Supabase)
+     To prevent collisoin we save the results in dictionary either in redis postgresql database, MongoDB, Supabase, etc...

     The advantages is that this approach MD5 saves some space.
 Space (storage) is more expensive than compute for these kind of applications